ubports/locationd/docs/obtain-location.md

 The general steps to obtain location updates via DBus look like this:

- 1. Create a new session with the service (`CreateSessionForCriteria` method of the `com.ubuntu.location.Service` interface) and specify which kind of updates the session should receive with the `requirements` parameter.
+ 1. Create a new session with the service (`CreateSessionForCriteria` method of the `core.locationd.Service` interface) and specify which kind of updates the session should receive with the `requirements` parameter.
  2. Enable updates on the returned session object by calling the relevant